Ore Mountains: Name

+In Czech they are the Krušné hory [ˈkruʃnɛː ˈhorɪ], from old Czech krušec, meaning "piece of ore", and were historically known as Rudohoří, a literal translation of the German name, and Vyšehory, meaning "high mountains".

+In Upper Sorbian the mountains are known as the Rudne horiny.
+The German and Upper Sorbian names, as well as the historical Czech Rudohoří, literally mean "ore mountains".

 Geography

 Geology

+The Ore Mountains are one of the most geologically researched mountain ranges in the world.
 The Ore Mountains are a Hercynian block tilted so as to present a steep scarp face towards Bohemia and a gentle slope on the German side.

-They were formed during a lengthy process:
+They were formed during a lengthy process.

 During the folding of the Variscan orogeny, metamorphism occurred deep underground, forming slate and gneiss.
 In addition, granite plutons intruded into the metamorphic rocks.
 By the end of the Palaeozoic era, the mountains had been eroded into gently undulating hills (the Permian massif), exposing the hard rocks.